Skip to main content

 3. Performance considerations for content querying

-Most performance issues come from “too many calls” or “too much content.”
-The APIs are fine—your loops are usually the villain.
+Most performance issues come from "too many calls" or "too much content."
+The APIs are fine - your loops are usually the villain.

 Caching mechanisms